- Tax Controversy & Litigation

 Barrister member, J. Edgar Murdock American Inn of Court

-Mary Monahan represents companies and individuals in audits, litigation and appeals involving the IRS.
+Mary Monahan represents insurance companies and other corporations in audits, litigation and appeals involving the IRS.
 Mary participates in litigation in multiple federal forums, including the U.S. Tax Court, the U.S. Court of Federal Claims, district courts, courts of appeal and the U.S. Supreme Court.
 She also represents taxpayers with respect to insurance company issues, interest matters, and eligibility for the research tax credit.

 Drawing on 20 years' experience litigating complex and technical federal tax issues, Mary also advises multinational corporations on international tax and tax planning for corporate acquisitions and restructurings, focusing particularly on tax accounting and income recognition issues.